ahadb/fluke/README.md

 A multi-purpose library that generates random strings, sentences, numbers, software languages and lot's of other things.

-This lib is still work in progress.
+*This lib is still work in progress.*

 ## Environment

 You can use Fluke JS in Node or in the browser:

-Node: Require the library in node:
+Node: Download the pacakge and require the library:

 ```
 npm install -g fluke